landonma/Data-Management-Templates-Project/index.md

 * I suggest the method that edits the "_ config" file because you can simply delete the line if you want to remove the theme later.

 You can also use HTML to create/format any pages on your repository.
 For simplicity and to show what Markdown can do; nothing in this repository was written using HTML.

-There is some flexibility with what in your repository is published using Github Pages.
-When enabling GitHub Pages in your repository settings you can select the option to publish from the master branch / docs folder.
-This will restrict what's available through Github Pages to only the contents of the docs folder.
-This allows anyone with a private repository to use Github Pages and only those files in the docs folder will be publicly available.